-In response to the DOL’s final rule the USCIS instituted new procedures for filing a Petition for Alien Worker (Form I-140) that requires an approved labor certification application.
+In response to the DOL’s final rule, USCIS instituted new procedures for filing Form I-140, Petition for Alien Worker, which generally requires an approved labor certification application.

 The immigrant visa classifications that generally require an individual labor certification include members of professions holding advanced degrees or aliens of exceptional ability (EB-2); and skilled workers, professionals and other workers (EB-3).

 Significant Impact on The Filing of Form I-140